 Will Laser Eye Surgery Work For Me?

-If you are tired of wearing glasses or contact lenses then laser eye surgery may be the ideal choice for you.
-It has an excellent track record of treating:
+If you have the eye conditions below and are tired of wearing glasses or contact lenses then laser eye surgery is well worth considering:

 Presbyopia occurs naturally during the ageing process, presbyopia is a type of farsightedness.
 It’s caused as the lens hardens and loses some of its elasticity, meaning it cannot focus the light on the retina correctly when looking at close-up objects.

 Astigmatism is another common but minor eye condition, astigmatism causes distorted or blurred vision.
 It arises when the lens or cornea is an irregular shaped (i.e. less like a football and more like a rugby ball).
 The majority of glasses wearers will have a certain degree of astigmatism.